With the Free Online Hydration Calculator, you can determine your recommended daily water intake.

 Instructions

 Enter Weight: Input your body weight in kilograms (kg).
+Click the button on the right to switch to pounds (lbs).

 Calculate: Click on the "Calculate" button to determine your recommended daily fluid intake.